magdalenabialon/PieceOfArt/README.md

 ##Overview
-Piece Of Art is a service/ Photo sharing app where you can collect/store information about your favourite art :)
+Piece Of Art is a service/ photo sharing app where you can collect/store information about your favourite art.

 If logged in / signed up, it lets you:
 - insert: image, title, author, location and more..!